Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Discussion

 Some ultrafaint type Ic supernovae may also be from WD-NS mergers in origin, given that Si lines are not strongly pronounced in their spectra.
 The faintest members of the iPTF type Ic sample \citep{Barbarino2020}, for example, iPTF 13djf, reach peak bolometric magnitudes of $-15$, consistent with our ONe WD-NS models.
 However, such supernovae are not as red (g-r$\approx$1) as our transients.
 Faint type Ic supernovae also fade faster, by about one magnitude over two weeks.
 They also do not show a correlation between the fading time and the peak luminosity observed in ONe WD-NS mergers \citep{Barbarino2020}.
 Also, while the inferred $^{56}$Ni amount and ejecta mass may be consistent with these transients, their spectra for the faintest objects are often either not available or qualitatively disagree with our spectra, e.g. \citep{Yao2020}.
 Therefore, there does not seem to be a strong match between ultrafaint type Ic supernovae and ONe WD-NS transients, although it may not be firmly excluded either.

 The faintest members of several other types of peculiar transients, for example, 1991bg-like type Ia supernovae \citep{Filippenko1992, Doull2011}, Ca-rich/strong transients \citep{Perets2010, De2020}, or faint red transients \citep{Drout2014, Margalit16}, may in principle approach the peak magnitudes of the most massive of our ONe WD-NS models.
 However, we would then also expect fainter members of these classes, produced by lower-mass WD-NS binaries, to have also been observed.
 Furthermore, the faintest members of these classes also seem to differ from our models.
-All known 1991bg-like supernovae, for example, are different in colour and spectra and fade faster than model $Y$, e.g. \citep{Taubenberger2008}.
+All known 1991bg-like supernovae, for example, are different in colour and spectra and fade faster than model Y, e.g. \citet{Taubenberger2008}.
 Additionally, 1991bg-like supernovae require more than $0.07\,$M$_\odot$ of $^{56}$Ni \citep{Mazzali1997}, which is near the limit of our models.
 Similarly, Ca-strong transients are all brighter than our WD-NS models and differ in colour, show a faster decline and most importantly, our models do not show strong calcium emission at late times.
+Recently, \citet{Polin2021} showed that, due to non-LTE effects, as little as $0.02\,{\rm M}_\odot$ of $^{40}$Ca can produce the Ca/O emission-line ratios observed in Ca-rich transients.
+However, our models produce only a few times $0.001\,{\rm M}_\odot$ of $^{40}$Ca and much more oxygen from the unprocessed material compared to \citet{Polin2021}, thus making the appearance of significant Ca/O ratios very unlikely.
 And also similarly, faint red transients are all faster-evolved and brighter than the brightest transients that ONe WD-NS binaries produce in all our models.
 While being red overall, the blue part of the spectra for faint red transients differs significantly from our models.
 They also seem to imply too high ejecta velocities, and their formation rates exceed the expected value for ONe WD-NS binaries by a factor of 5 to 8.
 Therefore, we do not find any significant evidence for a connection between ONe WD-NS mergers and 1991bg-like or Ca-rich supernovae or faint red transients.